mariusnarmontas/jpatterns/README.md

 # JPatterns (Annotation Processing)
 This plugin generates `Builder` source files during compilation.
 Builders can be generated for POJO class only.

-The plugin is created for my projects and is used with JPA Entities.
 *At the moment only Builder pattern is available* but in the future I hope to add more software design patterns.

 It is simple to use: just annotate your POJO with `@BuilderPattern` annotation and after annotations are processed simple